The last two weeks in Azure

 Network Watcher rule impact analyzer

 The NSG-side counterpart to the AVNM analyzer from CW20.
-Think of network filtering as a funnel: AVNM security admin rules apply first, then NSGs on the VNet or NIC.
-This analyzer lets you evaluate the impact on live traffic of an NSG change before you apply it — a real safeguard against breaking production.
+Network filtering is basically a funnel: AVNM security admin rules apply first, then NSGs on the VNet or NIC.
+This analyzer lets you evaluate the impact on live traffic of an NSG change before you apply it.
+Same idea, different layer.

 ExpressRoute / VPN gateway summarized prefixes

 In a complex network with many VNets and peered address ranges, the Azure-side gateway advertises a lot of separate IP prefixes back to on-premises or another cloud.
-You can now summarize those into a covering prefix — collapse a pile of /24s into a single /16, for example.
+You can now summarise those into a covering prefix.
+Collapse a pile of /24s into a single /16, for example.

 Site-to-site VPN certificate authentication